declaredata/pyspark-explore/README.md

 # PySpark API Usage Analyzer

 Analyzes PySpark API usage in projects to identify which PySpark functions and methods are being actively used across your Spark codebase.
-The DeclareData Fuse team uses this tool to understand the PySpark functions used in our codebase and common usage patterns.
+The DeclareData Fuse team uses this tool to understand the PySpark API and common usage patterns for a given project in order to guarantee compatibility.

-Note: Results are specific to your project and are gitignored.
-They are not to be committed to the repository and should be sent to the DeclareData Fuse team for review.
+_Note: Results are specific to your project and are gitignored.
+They are not to be committed to the repository and should only be sent to the DeclareData Fuse team after review._

 ## Setup and Usage